AnayaChoudhari/Real-estate-website/README.md

-## Real Estate website
+## DreamSpace

-The Real Estate Agency Website is designed to help users find their ideal properties by offering customizable search filters.
-It includes features like a "Find Your Perfect Home" filter system, client reviews, and an FAQ section.
-The platform allows users to search for properties based on various factors such as location, type, and budget, making it easy to browse available listings and make informed decisions.
+DreamSpace is a modern real estate website that helps users find their ideal properties with easy search filters.
+It includes features like property posting, saved listings, a user dashboard, client reviews, a contact page, and an FAQ section.
+DreamSpace makes browsing, managing, and choosing properties simple and hassle-free.

 ### App Preview